 Notices of Trustee Sale in California fell 10.7 percent in April and 46.0 percent over the past 12 months.

 Meanwhile, the state’s foreclosure sales fell 8.9 percent in April and 49.9 percent for the year, reaching their lowest level since February 2007.
-If we split April foreclosure sales into their respective components — Sold to Third Party and Back to Bank (RE0) — Sold to Third party sales were down 17.2 percent in April and 37.0 percent over the past 12 months, while REOs edged up 2.0 percent in April but were down 58.8 percent over the past 12 months.
+If we split April foreclosure sales into their respective components — Sold to Third Party and Bank to Bank (RE0) — Sold to Third-party sales were down 17.2 percent in April and 37.0 percent over the past 12 months, while REOs edged up 2.0 percent in April but were down 58.8 percent over the past 12 months.

 Note: Total foreclosure sales equal the sum of Sold to 3rd Party plus Back to Bank (REO).